dennisprangle/LFexamples/README.md

 ##Simulator code available

+* **Boarding school flu models**.
+The R package [pomp](http://cran.at.r-project.org/web/packages/pomp/) contains several simulators for SIR epidemic models (see for example [Britton](http://www.sciencedirect.com/science/article/pii/S0025556410000143)) and data from an influenza outbreak in a British boarding school (described [here](http://math.unm.edu/~sulsky/mathcamp/Anon_InfluenzaBoardingSchool_BMJ_1978.pdf).)
+Use `simulate` on `euler.sim`, `gillespie.sir` and `bbs`.

+* **Dacca cholera model**.
+An SDE SIRS cholera model and data from Dacca district over the years 1891 to 1940.
+This is analysed in [King et al](http://www.nature.com/nature/journal/v454/n7206/full/nature07084.html).
+A simulator is given in the R package [pomp](http://cran.at.r-project.org/web/packages/pomp/): use `simulate` on the `dacca` example.

 * **g-and-k distribution**.
 This is a flexible 4-parameter distribution with an intractable pdf.
 It has often been used as a test in the ABC literature, starting with [Allingham et al](http://link.springer.com/article/10.1007/s11222-008-9083-x).
 My unfinished R package [gk](https://github.com/dennisprangle/gk) simulates from this distribution.
 Simulation requires only 1 line of code so it is very easy to reimplement in other languages.

+* **Gompertz population model**.
+A stochastic Gompertz population model with log-normal measurement error.
+A simulator is given in the R package [pomp](http://cran.at.r-project.org/web/packages/pomp/): use `simulate` on the `gompertz` example.

 * **Moving average models**.
 [Marin et al](http://www.sciencedirect.com/science/article/pii/S0167947311004245) use inference for an MA(1) model as an example of ABC parameter inference where the exact posterior is avaiable.